spielmanlab/spielmanlab.github.io/content/project/introevol/index.md

     + Pathogen evolution and phylodynamics: Video and materials
     + Origins of life: Video and slides
 + Assignments
-    + "Concepts in Natural Selection" (embedded as Blackboard "quiz") due Thursday 4/23/20 at 11:59 pm
+    + "Concepts in Natural Selection" (embedded as Blackboard "quiz") due Thursday 4/23/20 at 11:59 pm.
+    	+ This assignment is *optional to complete*.
+It is associated with Rowan core "before/after" assessments, but due to COVID, this university-wide assessment will not be done Spring 2020.
+If you do this assignment, it will be counted towards your grade.
+If you do not do this assignment, you will be automatically excempt from it, and it will not count towards your grade at all. *However*, if you choose not to do this assignment, be aware that each other assignment will be worth a bit more towards your overall grade!
+Therefore, doing this HW is a possible option if you want all your other assignments to count for slightly less.
 	+ "Pathogen evolution assignment" due Sunday 4/26/20 at 11:59 pm
 <br>

 #### Week of 4/28/20